 As a player, Morrison won the Adams Cup with the Central Hockey League’s Tulsa Oilers and was named Most Sportsmanlike Player in the 1980-1981 Memorial Cup.
 Morrison played 10 games in the NHL with the Rangers from 1981-1984.

-Ian Andersen returns to the organization for a second season as the team’s video coach.
-A graduate of St. John’s University in Minnesota, Andersen worked for three years at Notre Dame and two more at Michigan State, as the Director of Hockey Operations.
+Ian Andersen returns to the organization for a third season as the team’s Video Coach.
+A graduate of St. John’s University in Minnesota, Andersen worked for three years at Notre Dame and two more at Michigan State as the Director of Hockey Operations.

-Having been involved in coaching competitive hockey since 2000, Andersen’s expertise will be an added benefit to the IceCaps coaching staff.
+Additionally, in years past he has worked for USA Hockey during their summer Select Festivals as a coach and evaluator.
+Having been involved in coaching competitive hockey since 2000, Andersen’s expertise has been an added benefit to the IceCaps coaching staff.

 Training & Equipment Staff